hasura/graphql-engine/docs/graphql/core/api-reference/graphql-api/mutation.rst

    * - inc-argument
      - false
      - incArgExp_
-     - Integer value to be incremented to Int columns in the table
+     - Integer value to be incremented to Int columns in the table (Negative integers can be used to decrement)
    * - append-argument
      - false
      - appendArgExp_